-Concussion, often referred to as a "ding" or a "bell ringer," is no joke.
-Concussions can have enduring cognitive (e.g. functions of the brain involving thinking, concentrating, learning, and reasoning), physical, and emotional effects.
-They are often undiagnosed and improperly managed, because many health care professionals, coaches, and school/athletic personnel have not kept abreast of the most recent identification and treatment guidelines.
-Thus, it is especially important for parents and athletes to stay informed.
+Concussion, still referred to by some as a "ding" or a "bell ringer," is no joke.
+Concussions can have a lasting effect on cognition (e.g. functions of the brain involving thinking, concentrating, learning, and reasoning), as well as physical, and emotional effects, such as depression.
+They are often undiagnosed and improperly managed because many health care professionals, coaches, and school/athletic personnel have not kept abreast of the most recent identification and treatment guidelines.
+As a result it is especially important for parents and athletes to stay informed.

 With the guidance of athletic trainers, neuropsychologists, and physicians with specific expertise in concussions, high schools across the country are facing this public health menace head on.
-Concussion education and management programs are sprouting up in response to new national and international concussion guidelines, the enactment of concussion safety laws in a growing list of states (federal legislation is pending), and injury lawsuits.
+Concussion education and management programs are sprouting up in response to new national and international concussion guidelines, the enactment of concussion safety laws in virtually every state (federal legislation is pending), and injury lawsuits.

 A concussion is any alteration in mental state or consciousness that occurs as a result of a hit or a blow to the head (or blow transmitted to the head).
 Signs of concussion may include, but are not limited to, feeling dazed or confused, dizziness, headache (the most common symptom, by far), nausea, fatigue, sensitivity to light or sound, visual disturbance, irritability, and attention, concentration, and memory problems.
 One does not need to experience loss of consciousness or amnesia in order to sustain a concussion.
 And one does not have to hit one's head, as a whiplash or strong rotational force can shake the delicate structures of the brain.
 No helmet or mouth guard can prevent concussion.

-Once a concussion is sustained, an athlete is four to six times more likely to sustain another.
-Youth are more vulnerable than adults, experience longer recovery periods, and may exhibit delayed symptoms which may not be fully evident until the next day or later.
-This makes it especially important that a youth athlete who has sustained a blow to the head during a game or practice be carefully monitored during the first 24 hours after injury.
+Once a concussion is sustained, an athlete is 2.5 to 5.8 times more likely to sustain another.
+(2) Youth are more vulnerable than adults, experience longer recovery periods (2), and may exhibit delayed symptoms which may not be fully evident until the next day or later.
+This makes it especially important that a youth athlete who has sustained a blow to the head during a game or practice be carefully monitored during the first 24 to 48 hours after injury.

-Youth up to the age of 21 or so are also susceptible to Second Impact Syndrome, a rare but serious condition that results in swift death or catastrophic neurological injury when a youth sustains a second blow before his brain has fully healed from the first.
+Youth up to the age of 21 or so are also susceptible to second impact syndrome, a rare but serious condition that results in swift death or catastrophic neurological injury when a youth sustains a second blow before his or her brain has fully healed from the first.
 It is essential that any youth suspected of sustaining a concussion not be allowed to continue in sports or athletic activity.